 Rates for card categories tracked by CreditCards.com are listed below:

-The national average APR jumped to 15.27 percent, which is the highest average APR that CreditCards.com has recorded since it began tracking rates in mid-2007.
-Previously, the highest national average recorded was 15.22 percent.
+For the second week in a row, the average card APR sat at 15.36 percent, which is the highest national average APR that CreditCards.com has recorded since it began tracking rates in mid-2007.

 The CreditCards.com credit card rate survey (permalink: http://www.creditcards.com/rate-report) is conducted weekly, using offer data from leading U.S. card issuers' websites.
 Introductory offer periods and regular interest rates will vary with applicants' credit quality and issuer risk-based pricing policies.